5 SGU Grads Who Are Back Home Practicing Medicine in Canada

 With the support of his spouse, Dr. Howatt eventually set his sights on St. George’s University.
 “My wife is actually an engineer, and she decided to give up her job and come with me,” he says.
 “Traveling is quite an interest for both of us.”

-Together, they set out for England so Dr. Howatt could begin his SGU journey with the St. George’s University Of Grenada School Of Medicine/Northumbria University Four-Year MD Program.
-They spent their next year in Grenada, and then things fell into place when it came time for clinical rotations.
-Dr. Howatt secured a clinical position in Detroit, Michigan, which made the move to Windsor, Canada an easy one.
+Together, they set out for England so Dr. Howatt could begin his SGU journey with the SGU School Of Medicine/Northumbria University Four-Year MD Program.
+After a year learning in the UK, they spent their next year living on the Caribbean island of Grenada, and then things fell into place when it came time for clinical rotations.
+Dr. Howatt secured a clinical position in Detroit, Michigan, which made the move to Ontario, Canada, an easy one.